-The local food and beverage processing sector also contributes substantially to the regional economy.
-This sector is supported by both local crop and animal production within the Districts' service area, as well as production elsewhere in the three-county region and other parts of the state.
-For this analysis, estimates of the food and beverage processing output attributed specifically to the Don Pedro Project have been quantified.
-The direct value of processing output supported by local crop production is estimated at \$405.6 million annually (Table 6.3-4).
+The local food and beverage processing industry also contributes substantially to the regional economy.
+This industry is supported by local crop and animal production within the Districts' service area, as well as production elsewhere in the three-county region and other parts of the state.
+For this analysis, estimates of the food and beverage processing output within the three-county area attributed specifically to the Don Pedro Project have been quantified.
+The direct value of processing output supported by the Districts' crop production is estimated at \$569.1 million annually (Table 6.3-5).
 The appurtenant economic benefits on local employment and labor income are significant as well.
-The direct employment and income benefits attributed to processing of local crops include 721 jobs and \$52.3 million in labor income, respectively.
-Taking into account the multiplier effect across all industries (excluding the crop production sectors), the food processing sector supports about 1,867 jobs with \$104.4 million in labor income attributed to crop production supported by the Don Pedro Project.
+The direct employment and income benefits attributed to processing of local crops include an estimated 1,050 full and part-time jobs and \$87.0 million in annual labor income, respectively.
+Taking into account the multiplier effect across all industries (excluding the indirect effect on crop production supported by the Don Pedro Project supports nearly 2,900 full and part-time jobs with \$165.8 million in annual labor income.
+Approximately 80 percent of these estimated benefits are from two processing sectors: wineries and fruit and vegetable canning, pickling, and drying.